Friday, November 22, 2024

 Here are a few low-carb chicken recipes to help you get started:

-See also Can you make chicken and waffles with a different type of syrup garnish?
+See also Can you make chicken and waffles with bone-in chicken thighs and drumsticks?

 1. Almond flour chicken tenders: